Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Gaining personal strength

 If you're wondering whether Nietzsche's assertion that “what does not kill me makes me stronger” is true, the answer may be yes for those who experience post-traumatic growth.
-Those who grow after trauma can experience that growth as a gain in personal power and strength.
+Those who grow after trauma can experience that growth as a gain in personal strength.
 They may also develop a greater sense of self-awareness, becoming more attuned to their values, core beliefs, and emotional responses.

 Spiritual change

 Have you ever noticed that many people find religion or change from one religion to another following a personal crisis?
 Some people may become more active in their present religious community or embark on a new spiritual quest after experiencing a crisis.
 Still, others may leave formal religion altogether to embark on their unique spiritual journey.
-These changes may come from a profound sense that there is something good in the world that can't be explained easily, and they may desire to connect with it in a deeper way than before.
+These spiritual changes may come from a profound sense that there is something good in the world that can't be explained easily, and they may desire to connect with it in a deeper way than before.

 Getty/Vadym Pastukh